PAIDiPaidThis.com

 Why the price varies so much

-Two things drive most of the difference.
-First, where and when it happens: a clinic appointment in normal hours is the cheapest route, while a home visit or an out-of-hours slot costs more.
-Second, your dog's weight, because larger dogs need more sedative and a larger cremation.
-The cremation choice then sets the rest of the total, communal being cheaper and individual with ashes back costing more.
-Ownership matters as well: the CMA found corporate practices charge around 18.3% more than independents on average, with vet prices up 63% from 2016 to 2023.
+A few things drive most of the difference.
+Where and when it happens matters most: a clinic appointment during normal hours is the cheapest route, while a home visit or an out-of-hours slot costs more because it takes a vet away from a full appointment book or calls them in outside their shift.
+Your dog's weight matters too, because larger dogs need more sedative and a larger cremation, and crematoriums generally price by weight band.
+The cremation choice then sets the rest of the total, with communal cremation cheaper than an individual cremation where you get your dog's ashes back.
+Region plays a part as well: practices in areas with higher rent and staff costs tend to charge more for the same service than practices in cheaper parts of the country.
+Ownership matters too.
+The CMA found that corporate-owned practices charge around 18.3% more than independents on average, and that vet prices overall rose 63% between 2016 and 2023, so who owns the surgery on your local high street is not a small detail.

 How to pay less

-- Speak to your own vet first, as they know your dog and may not add a separate consultation fee.
+• Speak to your own vet first, as they know your dog and may not add a separate consultation fee on top of the euthanasia charge.

-- Ask for an itemised quote covering the appointment and the cremation as separate items.
+• Ask for an itemised quote covering the appointment and the cremation as separate items, so you can see exactly what each part costs.

 Common questions